Guide for First Time Visitors

 Yes.
 The default for these tournaments is VASSAL, so I recommend using it first.
-There are links to all of the computer aides from the main page -- including an installation and introductory guide for VASSAL.
+There are links to all of the computer aides from the main page -- including tutorial videos for VASSAL.
 There are also VITP modules available for Wargame Processor (WGP), Aide de Camp II (ADC2), and Cyberboard as well as a text file.
-Players can agree to use any of these mediums of exchange that they wish; however, when players can't agree, then VASSAL is used.
+Players can agree to use any of these mediums of exchange that they wish; however, when players can't agree, VASSAL is used.

 Why are there so many options and different tournament brackets?

 The King-of-the-Hill ladder appeared first (in 1997) and is open to anyone -- it allows everyone to compete as much as they want no matter their skill level!
 No one is ever eliminated.

 The Quick Rounds were next.
 The original ladder rounds lasted six months -- and that wasn't enough for many players.
 So the quick rounds -- rounds that don't count but allow an extra game for fast players -- were born!
 They disappeared for a while after the other formats appeared but have been more popular than ever since their return and since the use of variants was introduced into these games!